 - If you would like all the ins and outs of making these delicious flatbreads, look no further than my Basic Crepe Recipe, where I explain everything in depth.

-🥄What's In This Chocolate Crepe?
+🥄What's In This Chocolate Crepes Recipe?

 Start with the batter.